Offrly Sale Valuation Accuracy Report (2026)

 Offrly's accuracy figures are computed against HM Land Registry Price Paid Data — the authoritative record of every residential property transaction in England and Wales, published monthly under the Open Government Licence.

 This is a prediction-vs-outcome report rather than a synthetic back-test.
-Each figure traces back to a real Offrly prediction and a real HMLR sold-price row:
+Each figure traces back to a real Offrly prediction and a real HMLR sold-price row, with no admin in the loop:

 What's in the report, transparently